FolkerKinzel/IncVersion/README.md

 </li>
 </ul>

-#### 3. Give your project a Postbuild Event to invoke IncVersion
+#### 3. Give your project a Post Build Event to invoke IncVersion
-To invoke IncVersion you have to add a Postbuild-Event to every project that you want IncVersion to increment the `FileVersion` property.
-Choose only projects, that are physically located in the same project directory where you unzipped IncVersion in the previous step.
+To invoke IncVersion, you have to add a Post Build Event to every project that you want IncVersion to increment the `FileVersion` property.
+Choose only projects, that are physically located in the same project directory, where you unzipped IncVersion in the previous step.

-To add a Postbuild-Event, right-click the project in Visual Studio Solution Explorer and choose "Properties".
-In the Project-Properties select "Build-Events".
+To add a Post Build Event, right-click the project in Visual Studio Solution Explorer and select "Properties".
+In the project properties window select "Build Events".

-Paste the following code to the textbox "Postbuild-Event":
+Paste the following code to the textbox "Post Build Event":
 > if $(ConfigurationName) == Release if '$(TargetFramework)' == 'netcoreapp3.1' dotnet $(SolutionDir)IncVersion\IncVersion.dll $(ProjectDir)$(ProjectFileName)

-This Postbuild-Event MUST NOT contain any line-breaks!
+This Post Build Event **MUST NOT** contain any line-breaks!

-If you have an earlier postbuild event, make a line-break at the end of the earlier postbuild event and paste the code to the new line.
+If you have an earlier Post Build Event, make a line-break at the end of the earlier Post Build Event and paste the code to the new line.

 **Replace `netcoreapp3.1` with one of your build targets**, if NetCore 3.1 is not among them.
-To find the correct naming of your build target, open your project file in the text-editor: Your build target is the content of the property `TargetFramework`.
+To find the correct naming of your build target, open your project file in the text editor: Your build target is the content of the property `TargetFramework`.
 If it's a multitargeting project, the build targets are under `TargetFrameworks`: Choose one!

 *The post build event explained:*
-* _`if $(ConfigurationName) == Release` makes, that IncVersion is only invoked, when you build the Release-Configuration.
-You can remove this, if you
+* _`if $(ConfigurationName) == Release` causes IncVersion to be invoked only if you build the Release-Configuration.
+You may remove this, if you like
-               - in addition - like to count also the Debug-builds._
+               - in addition - also to count the debug builds._
-* _`if '$(TargetFramework)' == 'netcoreapp3.1'` makes, that IncVersion is called only ones per build - even if you have more than one build target.
+* _`if '$(TargetFramework)' == 'netcoreapp3.1'` causes IncVersion to be called only ones per build - even if you have more than one build target.
   If you have only one build target (and plan never to have a second), you can remove this._

 ## FAQ

+#### Can I assign the file version independently when using IncVersion?

+Of course, you can: Because of that IncVersion changes the project file after the build, the current build takes the file version number, that you have entered in the project file immediately before the build.

+It becomes a little bit tricky, if you use the "Publish" function of Visual Studio.
+For a workaround, read the next question.

 #### How to get a FileVersion-Build-Part with value 0 when publishing a .NetCore app?

-If you right-click to your project in Visual Studio Solution Explorer and choose "Publish", Visual Studio calls the Build Events twice.
-Therefore you have to set a fileversion number with only two parts before you publish.
+Visual Studio calls the Build Events twice, if you right-click to your project in Visual Studio Solution Explorer and choose "Publish".
+Therefore you have to set a file version number with only two parts before you publish.

-For instance: Setting FileVersion to 1.3 before publishing produces Assemblies with a FileVersionAttribute, that has the value 1.3.0.0 .
+For instance: Setting FileVersion to 1.3 before publishing, produces assemblies with a FileVersionAttribute, that has the value 1.3.0.0 .